One-of-a-kind sports product education opportunity

 Applicants should have an undergraduate degree (fields of Engineering, Design, Bio-Mechanics, Human Physiology, and Business are preferred but not required) and at least two years of work experience (sports product-related experience is preferred but not required).

 The Sports Product Management Program is passionately committed to research efforts that support innovation and advance learnings in the world of sports products.
-Click on the link below to learn more about our research efforts.
+Click on the links below to learn more about our research efforts.

 Portland offers an affordable, central mix of off-campus housing options.
 Refer to the resources below: